Bob Davie (American football): Notre Dame

+New Mexico

 On November 16, 2011, Davie was hired as the new football coach at New Mexico replacing Mike Locksley.
 With Davie, the Lobos won the 2016 Mountain West Conference Mountain Division championship along with Wyoming and Boise State.
 On February 8, 2018, he was suspended 30 days without pay; this was related to his handling of incidents of alleged misconduct by football players at UNM.

 After the Lobos' 2019 season opener, a 39–31 victory against Sam Houston State, Davie was hospitalized for heart problems, forcing him to cancel the post-game press conference.
 Run game coordinator and offensive line coach Saga Tuitele served as interim head coach for New Mexico's game against Notre Dame.

 On November 25, 2019, it was announced that New Mexico and Davie have agreed to part ways.

 Media career

-Between his head coaching positions at Notre Dame and New Mexico, Davie was a college football analyst for ESPN and ABC, and a color commentator for ESPN2 College Football Saturday Primetime.
+Between his head coaching positions at Notre Dame and New Mexico, Davie was a college football analyst for ESPN.